-- 456. As explained above, the 2005-2010 Plan is essential to understanding the setting of the reasonable return established in RD 661/2007, as required by Law 54/1997 and further confirmed by the fact that RD 661/2007 itself links its content to the 2005-2010 Plan.
-639 The 2005-2010 Plan establishes a profitability target by reference to a standardized facility, established for CSP projects at approximately 7%, to which the premiums granted should be subject.
-This rate is set according to the standard costs of a standardized facility and its operating and maintenance costs, rather than based upon the individual costs of each investor.
-640 It is in accordance with this system that the profitability target to which the subsidies deriving from RD 661/2007 aimed was set, therefore guaranteeing, contrary to the Claimants' allegations, a reasonable return on a fixed cost target rather than a particular FIT.
-641 - (ii) The Claimants knew that the legal principle of "reasonable return" admits changes both in the way of setting support subsidies for renewable energies and in the amounts of such subsidies - 457.
-During their due diligence process, Claimants had been warned and were fully aware of the possibility of future regulatory changes affecting their investments, including the reduction of Special Regime subsidies.
-The Claimants' Investment Committee itself classified the possibility of a regulatory change in Spain as "medium" during its June 2011 meeting.
-This assessment, however, was mitigated because of two circumstances: first, the belief that the permanence of ACS as a shareholder in the Andasol Companies would provide regulatory insurance due to its lobby power and, second, a wrong legal evaluation of the Spanish regulatory framework. - 458.
-Regarding the first issue, the Claimants could not have any legitimate expectations that ACS's lobby power could help maintain an unbalanced situation caused by the generous subsidies granted to renewable energy producers in detriment of Spanish consumers, and
+- 456. As explained above, the 2005-2010 Plan is essential to understanding the setting of the reasonable return established in RD 661/2007, as required by Law 54/1997 and further confirmed by the fact that RD 661/2007 itself links its content to the 2005-2010 Plan.639 The 2005-2010 Plan establishes a profitability target by reference to a standardized facility, established for CSP projects at approximately 7%, to which the premiums granted should be subject.
+This rate is set according to the standard costs of a standardized facility and its operating and maintenance costs, rather than based upon the individual costs of each investor.640 It is in accordance with this system that the profitability target to which the subsidies deriving from RD 661/2007 aimed was set, therefore guaranteeing, contrary to the Claimants' allegations, a reasonable return on a fixed cost target rather than a particular FIT.641 - (ii) The Claimants knew that the legal principle of "reasonable return" admits changes both in the way of setting support subsidies for renewable energies and in the amounts of such subsidies - 457.
+During their due diligence process, Claimants had been warned and were fully aware of the possibility of future regulatory changes affecting their investments, including the reduction of Special Regime subsidies.642 The Claimants' Investment Committee itself classified the possibility of a regulatory change in Spain as "medium" during its June 2011 meeting.643 This assessment, however, was mitigated because of two circumstances: first, the belief that the permanence of ACS as a shareholder in the Andasol Companies would provide regulatory insurance due to its lobby power and, second, a wrong legal evaluation of the Spanish regulatory framework.644 - 458.
+Regarding the first issue, the Claimants could not have any legitimate expectations that ACS's lobby power could help maintain an unbalanced situation caused by the generous subsidies granted to renewable energy producers in detriment of Spanish consumers, and of the SES in general.
+In that sense, despite said lobby power, the Government adopted the measures it considered necessary to protect the SES and the Spanish consumers.645

-&lt;sup>643 Respondent's Counter-Memorial, ¶¶ 674-675; Respondent's Rejoinder, ¶ 503.
+643 Respondent's Counter-Memorial, ¶¶ 674-675; Respondent's Rejoinder, ¶ 503.